Taylor Woods: Professional

+The 2018–19 season was her third with the Thunder.
+Though she didn’t know it at the time, she scored the last regular season goal in league history as the CWHL collapsed in May 2019.

-In May 2019, she joined the newly formed Professional Women's Hockey Players Association (PWHPA) after the collapse of the CWHL.
+In May 2019, she joined the newly formed Professional Women's Hockey Players Association (PWHPA), which emerged following the collapse of the CWHL.
 During the 2019–20 PWHPA Dream Gap Tour, she played for Team Johnston at the Unifor Women's Hockey Showcase in September 2019 and for Team Spooner at the Secret Women's Hockey Showcase in January 2020.

-She opted to part ways with the PWHPA in April 2020 and instead signed with the Toronto Six, the first Canadian NWHL team, as one of the original five players to join the team.
-Her first NWHL goal took place in a January 24, 2021 contest versus the 2019 Clarkson Cup champion Minnesota Whitecaps.
+She opted to part ways with the PWHPA in April 2020 and signed with the Toronto Six, the first Canadian expansion team of the National Women's Hockey League (NWHL; renamed Premier Hockey Federation (PHF) in 2021), as one of the original five players to join the team, and was named an alternate captain.
+Her first NWHL goal was scored on January 24, 2021 versus the Minnesota Whitecaps and she scored a total of 4 goals in the six game regular season, shorted due to the COVID-19 pandemic.

+Woods resigned with the Six for the 2021–22 PHF season and had the most offensively productive season of her professional career, scoring 3 goals and 14 assists for 17 points in twenty games.

 International

 Woods competed as member of Team Canada at the 2012 IIHF World Women's U18 Championship.
 She joined a roster filled with other future hockey stars, including Cayley Mercer, Laura Stacey, Erin Ambrose, Emerance Maschmeyer, and future Toronto Six teammate Elaine Chuli.
 Woods scored Canada’s opening goal of the tournament, in their match against Switzerland, and was named best player of the game by the team.
 She finished the tournament with three goals and three assists and her performance helped Team Canada sweep the tournament and win gold that year.